McCaskill asked black leaders to push back on criticism of her campaign. No one would.

 Never miss a local story.

 Among those who were approached by McCaskill are U.S. Reps.
-Emanuel Cleaver of Kansas City, Mo., and Lacy Clay of St. Louis and state Rep. Gail McCann Beatty, the minority leader in the Missouri House.
+Emanuel Cleaver of Kansas City and Lacy Clay of St. Louis, and state Rep. Gail McCann Beatty, the minority leader in the Missouri House.

 Each declined to sign.

-“I’m 100 percent certain that nobody signed it,” Cleaver said in an interview with The Kansas City Star on Wednesday.
+“I’m 100 percent certain that nobody signed it,” Cleaver said in an interview Wednesday with The Kansas City Star.
 “We talked about it very seriously and strongly and every one of us said, ‘We’re going to support her, but signing this letter isn’t going to achieve what she wants.
-It’s just going to make people angry.’”
+It’s just going to make people angry.’ ”

 But as McCaskill works to burnish her reputation as a centrist, Cleaver and other African American leaders said they worry she’ll leave minority voters on the left with the impression that she’s taking them for granted — and it could cost her turnout in the urban centers that are crucial to her base.